-The De La Salle Property –Originally, what is now De La Salle “Oaklands” was part of a 200-acre grant by the Government of Upper Canada in 1798 to Chief Justice Honourable John Elmsley.
+Originally, what is now De La Salle College was part of a 200-acre grant by the Government of Upper Canada in 1798 to Chief Justice Honourable John Elmsley.
 By 1836 the crown land was given by the Elmsley family to St. James Anglican church.
 Senator John Macdonald bought 35 acres from the Anglican Church in 1858.
 He named his new property “Oaklands”, as he often admired the splendid oak trees on the acreage.

 St. John Baptist de La Salle